serge-rgb/milton/README.md

 1. `build.bat` (The first time will compile dependencies, the next times it should be quick)
 2. Milton is compiled to `build\Milton.exe`

-There is a Visual studio solution provided in VS2015\MiltonPaint.sln.
+There is a Visual Studio 2015 solution provided in VS2015\MiltonPaint.sln, which is currently broken. :) I use it to check that my header dependencies work with a one-translation-unit-per-file build.

 Linux
 -----

-_PORT IN PROGRESS_
+_WON'T WORK_

 Requirements: